EMsoft-org/EMsoftOO/README.md

 ## Installation

 If you want to build EMsoftOO yourself, it would make sense to first get a GitHub account, and fork this repository into your account.
 Then clone the repo *from your account* onto your local computer.
-Before you can compile things, you need to first build the Software Developer Kit (EMsoft_SDK), which you can find [here](https://github.com/EMsoft-org/EMsoftSuperbuild); follow the instructions for your platform.
+Before you can compile things, you need to first build the Software Developer Kit (EMsoftOO_SDK), which you can find [here](https://github.com/EMsoft-org/EMsoftSuperbuild); follow the instructions for your platform, starting from the DevelopOO branch.
 In addition, you will need to clone the *EMsoftData* repository, also from *EMsoft-org*, in a folder at the same level as the main repository folder.

 Then, starting in the top folder where you have cloned the EMsoftOO repository, carry out the following commands (for UNIX-type builds; on Windows, use nmake instead of make):